grzesiek-galezowski/tdd-ebook/manuscript/310_Test_Driving_Factories.md

 I used `Any.Instance<>()` to generate anonymous instances of both the DTO and the `ReservationInProgress`.

-Johnny: That's exactly what I'd do.
+**Johnny**: That's exactly what I'd do.
 I'd only assign them to variables if I needed to use them somewhere else in the Statement.

-Benjamin: The Statement compiles.
+**Benjamin**: The Statement compiles.
 I still have the assertion to write.
 What exactly should I assert?
 From the factory, I'm getting back a command, but it only has an `Execute()` method.
 Everything else is hidden.

-Johnny: There isn't much we can check when specifying a factory behavior.
+**Johnny**: There isn't much we can check when specifying a factory behavior.
 In this case, we can only specify the expected type of the command.

-Benjamin: Wait, isn't this already in the signature?
+**Benjamin**: Wait, isn't this already in the signature?
 Looking at the creation method, I can already see that the returned type is `ReservationCommand`... wait!

-Johnny: I thought you'd notice that. `ReservationCommand` is an interface.
+**Johnny**: I thought you'd notice that. `ReservationCommand` is an interface.
 But an object needs to have a concrete type and this type is what we need to specify in this Statement.
 We don't have this type yet.
 We are on the verge of discovering it, and when we do, some new items will be added to our TODO list.

-Benjamin: I'll call the class `NewReservationComand` and modify my Statement to assert the type.
+**Benjamin**: I'll call the class `NewReservationComand` and modify my Statement to assert the type.
 Also, I think I know now how to name this Statement:

 ```csharp
 public class TicketOfficeCommandFactorySpecification